-3. Climatology of CI occurrence and associated synoptic conditions a.
-Temporal and spatial distributions of CI occurrence variation in terms of both the occurrence frequency (Figure 2b) and spatial pattern (Figure 3).
-Up to 64% of the CI occurrences take place in the daylight hours (0700-1900 LST; LST=UTC+8h) with a remarkable increase from 1100 LST and a diurnal peak at 1400 LST (Figure 2b).
+During April-September from 2013 to 2019, a total of 849 CI events were identified in the Yangjiang area (within the blue box in Figure 1a).
+The CI occurrences increase evidently from April to June, reach the maximum in July, and decrease afterward (Figure 2a).
+On a shorter time scale, the CI activity presents an evident diurnal variation in terms of both the occurrence frequency (Figure 2b) and the spatial pattern (Figure 3).
+Up to 64% of the CI occurrences take place in the daylight hours (0700-1900 LST; LST = UTC + 8 hr) with a remarkable increase from 1100 LST and a diurnal peak at 1400 LST (Figure 2b).
 Approximately 49% of the CI occurrences take place during the hours from 1100 to 1700 LST.
-A secondary CI peak occurs at 0300 LST, which may be attributed by the cloud-top radiative cooling that accelerates condensation and the enhanced low-level convergence between onshore flows and land breezes or downslope winds (Chen et al., 2016; Bai et al., 2020a).
+A secondary CI peak occurs at 0300 LST, which may be attributed by the cloud top radiative cooling that accelerates condensation and the enhanced low-level convergence between onshore flows and land breezes or downslope winds (Bai et al., 2020a; X. Chen et al., 2016).